publiccodenet/about/activities/trainings/writing-issues.md

 ## Add labels to issues to help keep overview

 Standard labels include `bug`, `enhancement`, `help wanted`, `duplicate` and `good first issue`.
 Apart from these different codebases can have labels specific to them.
-For example for prioritization or team assignment.
+For example for `prioritization` or `team assignment`.

 ## Make your issue a good first issue